 Computer Science for All is a bold initiative to empower all US students from kindergarten through high school to learn computer science (CS) and be equipped with the computational thinking skills they need to be creators in the digital economy, not just consumers, and to be active citizens in our technology-driven world.
 Our economy is rapidly shifting, and educators, policy makers, families, and business leaders are increasingly recognizing that CS is a “new basic” skill necessary for economic opportunity and social mobility.

-CSforALL builds on efforts already being led by parents, teachers, school districts, states, and private sector leaders from across the country.
+CSforALL as an organization builds on efforts already being led by parents, teachers, school districts, states, and private sector leaders from across the country.

 Supporters of CSforALL

 In 2018, CSforALL and SFE (Siegel Family Endowment) initiated an innovative partnership designed to accelerate CSforALL’s ability to pursue their work on a national scale and broaden their impact.
+CSforALL operates in partnership with Siegel Family Endowment.
+The two organizations share office space and pursue independent strategic agendas while collaborating in areas of common interest.
+SFE provides operational support and resources to CSforALL to help advance its work on a nationwide scale.
 SFE provides substantial funding for CSforALL’s operating expenses, allowing the team to focus on projects most directly related to achieving our mission.
-Our unique affiliation allows CSforALL to remain an independent 501(c)(3) organization, and to collaborate with SFE on strategic initiatives and areas of overlap.
+This unique affiliation allows CSforALL to remain an independent 501(c)(3) organization, and to collaborate with SFE on strategic initiatives and areas of overlap.

 The initial funding for CSforALL was provided through grant #1645894 by the National Science Foundation.
 Any opinions, findings, or conclusions or recommendations expressed in this material are those of CSforALL and do not necessarily reflect the views of the National Science Foundation.